savonet/book/workflow.md

 use the `input.harbor` operator described below, which allows the distant stream to connect to Liquidsoap.
-If the stream is using secure http protocol (if the uri starts with `https://...`), the operator `input.https` should be used instead.\TODO{input.https or http?}
+If the stream is using secure http protocol (if the uri starts with `https://...`), the operator `input.https` should be used instead.

-Streams in HLS format are quite different from the above (they consist of a rolling playlist of short audio segments, see [there](#sec:HLS)) and are therefore handled by a different operator, `input.hls`:
+Streams in HLS format are quite different from the above ones: they consist of a rolling playlist of short audio segments, as explained in [there](#sec:HLS).
+This is the reason why they are handled by a different operator, `input.hls`:

 ```{.liquidsoap include="liq/input.hls.liq" from=1 to=-1}
 ```